anshulchahar/docanalyze/CONTRIBUTING.md

 ### Questions or Need Help?
 Feel free to open an issue with your questions or reach out to the maintainers.

-Thank you for contributing to DocAnalyze!
+Thank you for contributing to Solva!